qdrant/qdrant-cloud-public-api/README.md

 Authentication is typically handled via API keys (so called management keys), which are passed in the `Authorization` header as an apikey (e.g., `Authorization: apikey <YOUR_MANAGEMENT_KEY>`).

+## Authorization

+The Qdrant Cloud API uses a permission-based authorization system.
+Each method defines the required permissions that must be satisfied for access to be granted.
+For detailed information about permissions, multiple permissions, OR behavior, and safe permission migration patterns, see [Authorization Documentation](docs/authorization.md).

 ## Available Services

 The Qdrant Cloud API is organized into several gRPC services, each responsible for a specific domain of functionality.
 Below is a list of the primary services available: